Spencerx/dscreate/docs/index.rst

 -------------
 When this command is run the following things happen:

-* The metadata inside the lesson and solution notebooks us used to recompile the ``curriculum.ipynb`` notebook.
+* The metadata inside the lesson and solution notebooks is used to recompile the ``curriculum.ipynb`` notebook.

 Once the curriculum notebook is compiled, edits to the lesson can be made inside ``curriculum.ipynb``.
 Once edits are complete, run ``ds -create`` to hide the solutions inside a hidden folder.